spacecosmic/api-cosmic/README.md

 </p>

 ## About Cosmic API

-"Cosmic API" is a REST API, built on [Laravel 8](https://laravel.com/docs/8.x/installation) and developed by **Cosmic Team** a ***Cosmic Space™*** specialist group.
+"Cosmic API" is a REST API, built on Laravel 8 and developed by **Cosmic Core Team**, a group of API experts from ***Cosmic Space™***.

 Built to meet the requirements of any type of platform.
-Able to perform the 4 operations of the REST protocol: GET, POST, PUT and DELETE.
+Able to perform the 4 operations of the **REST** protocol: GET, POST, PUT and DELETE.

 Field | Description
 ------|------------